-8.3 Technical Design Report (TDR)
+6.3 Technical Design Report (TDR)

 Each team is required to submit a TDR that describes the design of their vehicle, as well as strategies for their approach to the tasks.
 The TDR should also include rationale for design choices.
-Teams must follow the TDR instructions provided in SUBMITTABLE.
+Teams must follow the TDR instructions provided on the RoboBoat website.